tasharen/tnet/Assets/TNet/ReadMe - 3.0.2.txt

 --------------------------------------------------------------------------------------------------------------------

 3.0.2
 - NEW: Full IPv6 support.
-Turn
 - NEW: Serialization of structs without public fields now defaults to serializing properties.
 - NEW: Added Type.IsStruct() extension method.
 - NEW: Added [SerializeProperties] attribute that makes TNet serialize get/set properties, not just fields.